JonJWong/In-the-Browser/README.md

 #
 ### Future Plans
+- Add a pause button, maybe bound to "Space"
 - Refactor the logic to use requestAnimationFrame() instead of setInterval()
 - Add the ability to upload custom songs.
 - Add the ability to scroll from top to bottom, as well as to change noteskin.